ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 :::{dropdown} `mutation_type="random"`: How offspring genes are mutated.
 :animate: fade-in-slide-down

-Type of the mutation operation.
-Supported types are `random` (for random mutation), `swap` (for swap mutation), `inversion` (for inversion mutation), `scramble` (for scramble mutation), and `adaptive` (for adaptive mutation).
-It defaults to `random`.
-A custom mutation function can be passed starting from [PyGAD 2.16.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-16-0).
-Check the [User-Defined Crossover, Mutation, and Parent Selection Operators](https://pygad.readthedocs.io/en/latest/user_defined_operators.html#user-defined-crossover-mutation-and-parent-selection-operators) section for more details about creating a user-defined mutation function.
-Starting from [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) and higher, if `mutation_type=None`, then the mutation step is bypassed which means no mutation is applied and thus no changes are applied to the offspring created using the crossover operation.
-The offspring will be used unchanged in the next generation. `Adaptive` mutation is supported starting from [PyGAD 2.10.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-10-0).
-For more information about adaptive mutation, go to the [Adaptive Mutation](https://pygad.readthedocs.io/en/latest/adaptive_mutation.html#adaptive-mutation) section.
-For example about using adaptive mutation, check the [Use Adaptive Mutation in PyGAD](https://pygad.readthedocs.io/en/latest/adaptive_mutation.html#use-adaptive-mutation-in-pygad) section.
+The type of mutation.
+It defaults to `"random"`.

+The built-in types are:

+- `random`: random mutation.
+- `swap`: swap mutation.
+- `inversion`: inversion mutation.
+- `scramble`: scramble mutation.
+- `adaptive`: adaptive mutation (since [PyGAD 2.10.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-10-0)).
+See [Adaptive Mutation](https://pygad.readthedocs.io/en/latest/adaptive_mutation.html#adaptive-mutation) and [Use Adaptive Mutation in PyGAD](https://pygad.readthedocs.io/en/latest/adaptive_mutation.html#use-adaptive-mutation-in-pygad).

+You can also pass your own mutation function (since [PyGAD 2.16.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-16-0)).
+See [User-Defined Crossover, Mutation, and Parent Selection Operators](https://pygad.readthedocs.io/en/latest/user_defined_operators.html#user-defined-crossover-mutation-and-parent-selection-operators).

+If `mutation_type=None`, the mutation step is skipped and the offspring are used unchanged (since [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2)).
 :::

 :::{dropdown} `mutation_probability=None`: Per-gene chance of mutation.
 :animate: fade-in-slide-down

-The probability of selecting a gene for applying the mutation operation.
-Its value must be between 0.0 and 1.0 inclusive.
-For each gene in a solution, a random value between 0.0 and 1.0 is generated.
-If this random value is less than or equal to the value assigned to the `mutation_probability` parameter, then the gene is selected.
-If this parameter exists, then there is no need for the 2 parameters `mutation_percent_genes` and `mutation_num_genes`.
+The probability of selecting a gene for mutation.
+Its value must be between 0.0 and 1.0.

+For each gene, a random value between 0.0 and 1.0 is generated.
+If that value is less than or equal to `mutation_probability`, the gene is mutated.

+If this parameter is set, you do not need `mutation_percent_genes` or `mutation_num_genes`.
 Added in [PyGAD 2.5.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-5-0) and higher.
 :::

 :::{dropdown} `mutation_by_replacement=False`: Replace the gene value instead of adding to it.
 :animate: fade-in-slide-down

-An optional bool parameter.
-It works only when the selected type of mutation is random (`mutation_type="random"`).
-In this case, `mutation_by_replacement=True` means replace the gene by the randomly generated value.
-If False, then it has no effect and random mutation works by adding the random value to the gene.
+A bool that controls how `random` mutation changes a gene.
+It works only when `mutation_type="random"`.

+- `True`: replace the gene with the randomly generated value.
+- `False` (default): add the random value to the gene.

 Supported in [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) and higher.
-Check the changes in [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) under the Release History section for an example.
+See the [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) release notes for an example.
 :::

 :::{dropdown} `mutation_percent_genes="default"`: Percentage of genes to mutate.
 :animate: fade-in-slide-down

-Percentage of genes to mutate.
-It defaults to the string `"default"` which is later translated into the integer `10` which means 10% of the genes will be mutated.
-It must be `>0` and `<=100`.
-Out of this percentage, the number of genes to mutate is deduced which is assigned to the `mutation_num_genes` parameter.
-The `mutation_percent_genes` parameter has no action if `mutation_probability` or `mutation_num_genes` exist.
-Starting from [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) and higher, this parameter has no action if `mutation_type` is `None`.
+The percentage of genes to mutate.
+It defaults to the string `"default"`, which becomes `10` (10% of the genes).
+The value must be `> 0` and `<= 100`.

+PyGAD uses this percentage to compute `mutation_num_genes`.

+This parameter has no effect if `mutation_probability` or `mutation_num_genes` is set, or if `mutation_type` is `None` (since [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2)).
 :::

 :::{dropdown} `mutation_num_genes=None`: Number of genes to mutate.
 :animate: fade-in-slide-down

-Number of genes to mutate which defaults to `None` meaning that no number is specified.
-The `mutation_num_genes` parameter has no action if the parameter `mutation_probability` exists.
-Starting from [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) and higher, this parameter has no action if `mutation_type` is `None`.
+The number of genes to mutate.
+It defaults to `None`, meaning no number is set.

+This parameter has no effect if `mutation_probability` is set, or if `mutation_type` is `None` (since [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2)).
 :::

 :::{dropdown} `random_mutation_min_val=-1.0`: Lower bound of the random mutation value.
 :animate: fade-in-slide-down

-For `random` mutation, the `random_mutation_min_val` parameter specifies the start value of the range from which a random value is selected to be added to the gene.
+For `random` mutation, the start of the range from which a random value is drawn and added to the gene.
 It defaults to `-1`.

-Starting from [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) and higher, this parameter has no action if `mutation_type` is `None`.
+This parameter has no effect if `mutation_type` is `None` (since [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2)).
 :::

 :::{dropdown} `random_mutation_max_val=1.0`: Upper bound of the random mutation value.
 :animate: fade-in-slide-down

-For `random` mutation, the `random_mutation_max_val` parameter specifies the end value of the range from which a random value is selected to be added to the gene.
+For `random` mutation, the end of the range from which a random value is drawn and added to the gene.
 It defaults to `+1`.

-Starting from [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2) and higher, this parameter has no action if `mutation_type` is `None`.
+This parameter has no effect if `mutation_type` is `None` (since [PyGAD 2.2.2](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-2-2)).
 :::

 #### Lifecycle Callbacks